-You can nominate one master list to push contact to (from Sheep into MailChimp).
-When a contact changes in Sheep it is re-sync's to MailChimp every few hours.
-The following fields are pushed to MailChimp and can be used to build segments for use with your MailChimp campaigns.
+You can nominate one master list to push contacts to (from Sheep into Mailchimp).
+When a contact changes in Sheep it is re-sync's to Mailchimp every few hours.
+The following fields are pushed to Mailchimp and can be used to build segments for use with your Mailchimp campaigns.

 groups & group role

 Please note that Mailchimp has its own delays.
 Although the data may have been pushed to Sheep it may not show up in the list preview or on the individual record.
 However when sending a campaign Mailchimp does appear to always use the latest data.

 Sending a static segment to Mailchimp

 If you have a static set of contacts selected from the directory you can push these to Mailchimp using the Actions button.

 Open the filter panel and choose the filters that you need